-- 1. the Intern does not acknowledge, understand, or address the problem when it is identified, - 2. the problem is not merely a reflection of a skill deficit which can be rectified by academic or didactic training, - 3. the quality of services delivered by the intern is sufficiently negatively affected, - 4. the problem is not restricted to one area of professional functioning, - 5. a disproportionate amount of attention by training personnel is required, - 6. the Intern's behavior does not change as a function of feedback, remediation efforts, and/or time, - 7. the problematic performance issue has potential for ethical or legal ramifications if not addressed, - 8. the Intern's performance issues negatively impact the public view of the agency, - 9. the problematic performance issues negatively impact the intern class
+- 1. the intern does not acknowledge, understand, or address the problem when it is identified, - 2. the problem is not merely a reflection of a skill deficit which can be rectified by academic or didactic training, - 3. the quality of services delivered by the intern is sufficiently negatively affected, - 4. the problem is not restricted to one area of professional functioning, - 5. a disproportionate amount of attention by training personnel is required, - 6. the intern's behavior does not change as a function of feedback, remediation efforts, and/or time, - 7. the problematic performance issue has potential for ethical or legal ramifications if not addressed, - 8. the intern's performance issues negatively impact the public view of the agency, - 9. the problematic performance issues negatively impact the intern class

-Examples of Competency Problems include, but are not limited to, the following: Lack of adequate levels of skill in one or more of the stated expected competencies; such difficulty is serious enough that clients' needs are not being met on an ongoing basis and/or professional obligations are not being met, nonconformance with Board of Psychology rules of professional conduct, nonconformance with The Help Group policies or rules of conduct, or personal stress or psychological dysfunction that interferes with professional functioning.
+Examples of Competency Problems include, but are not limited to, the following:

+- a) Lack of adequate levels of skill in one or more of the stated expected competencies; such impairment is serious enough that clients' needs are not being met on an ongoing basis and/or professional obligations are not being met. - b) Nonconformance with Board of Psychology rules of professional conduct. - c) Nonconformance with The Help Group policies or rules of conduct. - d) Violation of California State Laws.

+e) Personal stress or psychological dysfunction that interferes with professional functioning.